MX2005/Big-Data/README.md

 ## Docker Build And Run Commands

-After arranging the files in the final required structure, use:
+Use the following commands to build and run the container:

 ```bash
 docker build -t customer-analytics .